bilalobe/trackone/adr/ADR-013-python-version-support-policy.md

 ## Decision

 TrackOne will support and continuously test against the last three CPython minor versions.
-When a new CPython minor is released, we:
+When a new CPython minor is released, we will:

-- Add that new minor to CI and tox (e.g., 3.14),
+- Add the new minor to CI and tox,
-- Drop the oldest previously supported minor from the default test matrix (e.g., 3.11), while keeping a dedicated tox env available for explicit runs when needed,
+- Drop the oldest previously supported minor from the default test matrix, while keeping a dedicated tox env available for explicit runs when needed,
-- Keep code and tooling compatible with this three-minor window.
+- Keep code and tooling compatible with this rolling three-minor window.

-For this cycle:

-- Add Python 3.14 to CI/tox.
-- Mark Python 3.11 as unsustained (removed from default envlist/matrix but still runnable via `tox -e py311`).
+Practical application:

+- The CI matrix must always include the three most recently released CPython minor versions.
+When a new minor is officially released, add it to CI and remove the oldest from the default matrix.
+- Maintainers may keep a dedicated tox env for older minors (for example `py311`) for one-off debugging, but these envs are not required to run by default on every PR.
+- Document the current supported minors and the rolling-window policy in `README.md` and `CONTRIBUTING.md` so contributors understand how support evolves.

 ## Consequences